JakeCooper/Tassel/README.md

 </p>

-Tassel is a ultra-lightweight CSS-In-JS library inspired by cssmodules.
+Tassel is an ultra-lightweight (<1KB) CSS-In-JS library inspired by cssmodules.
 Write styles, get unique classes which describe your components.
 All with zero dependencies, zero configuration, and < 1KB GZIPPED.

 ## Install